ShirleyNikkitha/Hand-gesture-recognition/README.md

 # Hand-gesture-recognition
-Hand gesture recognition using web cam in python
+Hand gesture recognition using web cam in Python
+----By , SHIRLEY NIKKITHA----